-Continuous variables are presented as means $\pm$ SD unless otherwise stated.
-Data were first log-transformed to reduce bias arising from nonuniformity error.
-The standardized difference or effect size (ES, 90% confidence interval [CI]) in the selected variables was calculated using the pooled baseline SD.
+Continuous variables are presented as means \pm SD unless otherwise stated.
+Data were first logtransformed to reduce bias arising from non-uniformity error.
+The standardized difference or effect size (ES, 90% confidence limit [90%CL]) in the selected variables was calculated using the pooled baseline SD.
 Threshold values for Cohen ES statistics were >0.2 (small), >0.6 (moderate), and >1.2 (large) (19).
-Uncertainly in the estimated of effects on days to RTS and sprinting performance and associated mechanical outputs was expressed as 90% CI and as probabilities that the true value of the effect was beneficial, trivial, or harmful in relation to threshold values for benefit and harm.
-For those measurements, a threshold was 0.20 of the between-player SD in the baseline assessment (19).
-Quantitative chances of beneficial/better or detrimental/poorer effect were assessed qualitatively as indicated previously.
+Uncertainly in the estimated of effects on days to return to sport and sprinting performance and associated mechanical outputs was expressed as 90% confidence limits and as probabilities that the true value of the effect was beneficial, trivial, or harmful in relation to threshold values for benefit and harm.
+For those measurements, a threshold was 0.20 of the between-players SD in the baseline assessment (19).
+Quantitative chances of beneficial/better or detrimental/poorer effect were assessed qualitatively as indicated above.